Beach Road in Colombo Sri Lanka

 Galle Face Green Colombo Sri Lanka

-Calling Galle Face Green an “oceanfront urban park” might be giving it a tad too much credit.
+Calling Galle Face Green an “oceanfront urban park” might be a bit of a stretch.
 The grass is patchy at best, but it is a popular gathering spot for people to play cricket, fly kites, go on dates and grab some street food – people-watching is one of the best things to do in Colombo.

 It’s worth stopping by simply to catch a breath of fresh ocean air, and to snap some photos of the colourful kites soaring in the sky – kite-flying is one of the most popular pastimes in Sri Lanka and it’s refreshing to see children out and about, rather than glued to their phones!